qkrcks0218/CRTBound/Readme.md

 * Heteogeneous ITT effect
 * Compliance group ITT effects (i.e. network effects) arising from CRTs under the presence of interference and noncompliance

 To infer the overall, heterogeneous ITT effects, we propose a modest extension of a nonparametric, regression-esque method based on Ding et al. (2019).
-In CRTBound package, the inference of the overall, heterogeneous ITT effects can be done by running `r ITT(Data)` and `r HTE(Data)' functions, respecitvely.
+In CRTBound package, the inference of the overall, heterogeneous ITT effects can be done by running `ITT(Data)` and `HTE(Data)` functions, respecitvely.

 To infer the network effects, we use the classification-based bounding methods via linear programming.
-In CRTBound package, this method is implemented in `r SharpBound(Data)` function.
-Additionally, we propose extensions of bounds by Grilli and Mealli (2008) and
-Long and Hudgens (2013) to CRT settings with interference.
-In CRTBound package, these methods are implemented in `r LongHudgens' function.
+In CRTBound package, this method is implemented in `SharpBound(Data)` function.
+Additionally, we propose extensions of bounds by Grilli and Mealli (2008) and Long and Hudgens (2013) to CRT settings with interference.
+In CRTBound package, these methods are implemented in `LongHudgens` function.
 Lastly, by intersecting the bound estimates from the above two approaches, narrower bounds can be obtained.
-In CRTBound package, these methods are implemented in `r Bound.Intersect' function.
+In CRTBound package, these methods are implemented in `Bound.Intersect` function.

 This package is currently in beta.